Murder of Sophie Lancaster: Tributes to Lancaster

 A number of gothic gigs and club nights across the UK and Ireland dedicated a night to Lancaster in October and November 2007, including the Whitby Gothic Weekend.
 A collection was raised from these events to place a memorial bench to her in Whitby.
 The bench was put in place on Whitby's West Cliff in January 2008.

 The "Sophie Award" has been established as an ongoing prize for innovative and experimental film-making at Bacup Film Festival.
 Lancaster's public funeral was organised for 12 November 2007, and attended by hundreds of people, including BBC film crews.
 On 25 November 2007, Lancaster's friends held a memorial concert to "commemorate Sophie's uniqueness", featuring her favourite local bands, the night before what would have been Lancaster's 21st birthday, at St Mary's Chambers, Rawtenstall; the concert was covered by Granada Television.
 A repeat event was planned for 26 November 2008, headlined by The Damned and AOR featuring Dave Sharp, founder member of The Alarm.

 On 13 January 2009, it was announced that the Bloodstock Open Air festival were to rename their second stage The Sophie Lancaster Stage in tribute, and to promote the Sophie Lancaster Foundation.
 The second stage has carried the name each year since.

-On 24–25 June 2008, Carabas Theatre Company performed a new dark comedy that dealt with perceptions of the Gothic subculture, donating all profits to the S.O.P.H.I.E fund.
+From 24–25 June 2008, Carabas Theatre Company performed a new dark comedy that dealt with perceptions of the Gothic subculture, donating all profits to the S.O.P.H.I.E fund.
 The work was performed at the Gregson Centre, Moor Gate, Lancaster.
 In a discussion after the performance, the cast and audience discussed Goth culture, the issues raised in the performance, and the possibility of educating young people about different subcultures to foster unity and acceptance from a young age.
 The work, "Suckers", was written and directed by M. J. Wesolowski, and the production raised money for the S.O.P.H.I.E fund.

-The 2012 Delain album and single We Are the Others is dedicated to her memory.
+The 2012 Delain album and single We Are the Others is dedicated to Sophie's memory.
 Delain played at Bloodstock open air and chose to play at the Sophie Lancaster stage on 7 August 2015.

-On 28 July 2012 Punk Poet Andy T (Andy Thurlow) released a song "Sophie Lancaster" on the "Life at Tether's End" LP; he normally performs this at live shows.
+On 28 July 2012, Punk Poet Andy T (Andy Thurlow) released a song, "Sophie Lancaster", on the "Life at Tether's End" LP; he normally performs this song at live shows.